1973 Afghan coup d'état: Coup

 Zahir Shah left Afghanistan for London, via Rome, on the morning of June 25, 1973, for hemorrhaging treatment after injuring his eye.
 After treatment he went back to Italy spending time in the island of Ischia.
 The 444th Commando Battalion, including Faiz Mohammed and Khushal Peroz, took over the royal residence in the dead of night and Kabul International Airport.
 Daoud Khan, with several hundreds of his supporters from the army launched the coup on the morning of July 17; within hours and without any armed resistance, the monarchy ended and Khan announced the new republic through Radio Afghanistan at 7 in the morning.
 Staff from the United States National Security Council described it as a "well planned and swiftly executed coup."

-The only casualties were seven police officers at a station, who engaged the rebels, whom they considered a hostile force, Habibullah Khan Zurmatai, a tank commander of the Royal Afghan Army's 4th Armoured Brigade and his tank crew who all drowned in the Kabul River between Ibn Sina Hospital and Artal Bridge after swerving off the road, trying to avoid colliding with a bus.
+Seven police officers died at a police station, who engaged the rebels, whom they considered a hostile force, Habibullah Khan Zurmatai, a tank commander of the Royal Afghan Army's 4th Armoured Brigade and his tank crew who all drowned in the Kabul River between Ibn Sina Hospital and Artal Bridge after swerving off the road, trying to avoid colliding with a bus.
 Habibullah Khan Zurmatai, along with his tank crew, were additional participants of the coup, leading the tanks of the Royal Afghan Guard.
 Other tanks that took part in the coup belonged to the Afghan Army's parachutist battalions.

 Aftermath

 Despite being part of the Musahiban Barakzai dynasty, Daoud Khan abolished the monarchy and replaced it with a new republic instead, declaring himself as head of state and head of government, foreign minister and head of the Army.
 The royal Arg (palace) in Kabul became the official presidential residence.
 In a radio address, he called the coup a "national and progressive revolution", calling the King's rule "corrupt and effete" and vowed to replace it with "genuine democracy".
 He pledged to continue Afghanistan's long-standing policy of neutrality.

-After the coup's success, residents of Kabul began placing flowers and wreathes onto the soldiers who participated in the coup, including tanks, rifles, armored vehicles and cars.
-Children even stood up on the tops of the armored vehicles alongside their crews and other soldiers.
+After the coup's success, residents of Kabul began placing flowers and wreathes onto the soldiers who participated in the coup, including tanks, rifles, armoured vehicles and cars.
+Children reportedly stood on top of the armoured vehicles used in the coup, alongside their crews and other soldiers.
 The coup participants were even offered free goods and products from shopkeepers in the city, and as for its citizens, cinemas provided free tickets while taxis and buses carried passengers to their destinations free of charge.
 Additionally, the upper class residents of Kabul celebrated the success of the coup with alcoholic beverages.

 The Soviet Union and India diplomatically recognized the new government on July 19.
 On July 21, the government was recognized by West Germany, Mongolia, and Czechoslovakia.

 I think all those compatriots most sincerely who have welcomed the establishment of the Republican regime throughout the country in the unprecedented and heartfelt manner and want to see me.